DavidVujic/python-polylith/CONTRIBUTING.md

-# Contributing to the development of poetry-polylith-plugin
+# Contributing to the development of python-polylith

 Fork this repo, write code and send a pull request.
 Easy!